Polyamory in the News

 ● And now, I'm kind of astonished.
 I've heard lots of people's polyamory songs on YouTube, almost none of them radio quality.
 So how would an AI songwriting program do, based on prompts by someone who knows the subject?

 Better than most!
-Joreth Innkeeper prompted for a song titled "Solo Polyamory" done in "gritty blues rock."
+Joreth Innkeeper prompted for a song to be titled "Solo Polyamory" done in "gritty blues rock."
 She adjusted the lyrics and posted the result on YouTube:

 Color me impressed.
-Joreth has presented at many polycons over the years, and the song seems to capture her attitude.
+Joreth has presented at many polycons over the years, and the song does seem to capture her attitude.
 Any giveaways that an AI did it?
 Well, the music hardly grows any more elaborate or varied as it goes on.
-Easy fix: Tell it to add in a second, then third and fourth voices verse by verse.
+Easy fixes: Tell it to overlay a second, then third and fourth voices verse by verse.
 Alternate the voice additions female and male.
-Add a horn section to the last chorus.
+Add a horn section behind the final chorus.

 Gee, that was easy to type!
 Maybe I have a future in music.